ygorcosta/wedeploy.com/ui/src/pages/docs/auth/sign-in-with-google.md

 ---
 title: "Sign-in With Google"
-description: "You can let your users authenticate using their Google Accounts by integrating Google Sign-In into your app."
+description: "Let your users authenticate using their Google accounts."
 headerTitle: "Auth"
 layout: "guide"
 weight: 5